M4tth4ck333/jan-browser-extension/docs/SPEC.md

-Jan Browser Extension — Product Spec
+Jan Browser — Product Spec

 The browser is where everything piles up: 12 tabs for one task, a few rabbit holes, and a “come back later” mental note.
 This extension keeps you in flow.
 You ask.
 It looks at the page (and a couple more if you want).
 It answers in the side panel.
 No context switching, no vendor lock‑in — your stack, your pace.